-Shareholders should be aware that the Company is subject to certain risk retention and due diligence requirements (the "EU Risk Retention and Due Diligence Requirements") which currently apply to various types of EU regulated investors including credit institutions, authorised alternative investment fund managers, managers such as the Investment Manager which manage and/or market alternative investment funds in the EU, investment firms, insurance and reinsurance undertakings and institutions for occupational retirement schemes.
+Shareholders should be aware that the Company is subject to certain risk retention and due diligence requirements (the "EU Risk Retention and Due Diligence Requirements") which currently apply to various types of EU regulated investors including credit institutions, authorised alternative investment fund managers, including the Manager, investment firms, insurance and reinsurance undertakings and institutions for occupational retirement schemes.
 Amongst other things, such requirements restrict an investor who is subject to the EU Risk Retention and Due Diligence Requirements from investing in securitisations unless: (i) the originator, sponsor or original lender in respect of the relevant securitisation has explicitly disclosed that it will retain, on an on-going basis, a net economic interest of not less than five per cent in respect of certain specified credit risk tranches or securitised exposures; and (ii) such investor is able to demonstrate that they have undertaken certain due diligence in respect of various matters including but not limited to its note position, the underlying assets and (in the case of certain types of investors) the relevant sponsor or originator.
-This may prevent a Fund from investing in certain securitisations which the Investment Manager would otherwise select for the Fund.
+This may prevent a Fund from investing in certain securitisations which the Investment Managers would otherwise select for the Fund.

-Regulation (EU) 2017/2402 of the European Parliament and of the Council of 12 December 2017 laying down a general framework for securitisation and creating a specific framework for simple, transparent and standardised securitisation (the "Securitisation Regulation") entered into force on 17 January 2018 and has applied to the Investment Manager from 1 January 2019.
+Regulation (EU) 2017/2402 of the European Parliament and of the Council of 12 December 2017 laying down a general framework for securitisation and creating a specific framework for simple, transparent and standardised securitisation (the "Securitisation Regulation") entered into force on 17 January 2018 and has applied to the Manager from 1 January 2019.

-The Investment Manager (and the Sub-Investment Manager on its behalf) is required to take steps to ensure that they are in compliance with it and any regulatory technical standards that are imposed on the Investment Manager pursuant to it.
-In particular, the Securitisation Regulation requires that the Investment Manager ensure that each relevant Fund's holdings of securitisations are compliant and the Investment Manager or its delegate may be required to dispose of any such holdings that are non-compliant.
+The Manager (and the Investment Managers on its behalf) will be required to take steps to ensure that they are in compliance with it and any regulatory technical standards that are imposed on the Manager pursuant to it.
+In particular, the Securitisation Regulation requires that the Manager ensure that each relevant Fund's holdings of securitisations are compliant and the Manager or its delegate may be required to dispose of any such holdings that are non-compliant.
 Under such circumstances, a Fund could sustain losses.